ripenko/vite-plugin-localization-ai/README.md

-# vite-plugin-localizationkeys
+# vite-plugin-localization-ai

-Vite plugin to generate localization keys that could be possible to be used by localizationservice
+Vite plugin to generate localization jsons using AI